KLab-UT/trimming_raw_reads/README.md

 # Trimming

 To trim our reads, we will use the program 'fastp'.
-The syntax for this program is simple, and is described on their [documentation](https://github.com/OpenGene/fastp).
-Execute the following commands.
+The syntax for this program is described in their [documentation](https://github.com/OpenGene/fastp).
+Execute the following command to trim reads within the file ```example_raw.fastq```:

 ```
 module load fastp/0.20.1
 fastp \
-  --in1 example_raw.fastq  --in2 NEED
+  -i example_raw.fastq \
   -q 15 \
   -u 40 \
   -e 30 \
   -l 15 \
   -a AGATCGGAAGAGCACACGTCTGAACTCCAGTCA \
-  --adapter_sequence_r2 AGATCGGAAGAGCGTCGTGTAGGGAAAGAGTGT \
   -M 25 \
   -W 5  \
   -5 \
   -3 \
-  -c \
-  -m --merged_out merged --out1 unmerged1 --out2 unmerged2 --unpaired1 unpaired1 --unpaired2 unpaired2
-  -D
   -o example_cleaned.fastq
 ```